kazurayam/VisualTestingInKatalonStudio/README.md

 In there I have developed Katalon Custume Keyword [com.kazurayam.ksbackyard.ScreenshotDriver](https://github.com/kazurayam/ksbackyard/blob/master/Keywords/com/kazurayam/ksbackyard/ScreenshotDriver.groovy).
 ScreenshotDriver is just a small wrapper for aShot.
 This makes it a bit easier to use aShot functionality in Katalon Test Cases.

-# How to run the demo

-1. git clone this project
-1. start Katalon Studio, open this project
-1. in `Tests Explorer` pane, click `Test Suites`
-1. choose and open a Test Suite Collection `Execute`
-1. `Execute` assumes you have Firefox browser installed.
-In not, please install Firefox
-1. execute the Test Suite Collection. it will take a few minutes to finish.
-1. find the resulting file `<projectDir>/Materials/index.html`, open it with your favorite web browser.

-Unfortunately you can not view the  `<projectDir>/Materials` directory and its contents inside Katalon Studio.
-I would recommend you to create a Bookmark in your browser to the `<projectDir>/Materials/index.html` file for quick access.

 # Description the demo